Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 editor.ActiveView.PasteFromClipboard();
 ```

-@if (wpf) {

-## The Clipboard and XBAP Security

-If an XBAP is deployed with Internet security restrictions in place, the XBAP is not permitted to access the Windows clipboard.
-SyntaxEditor properly recognizes this scenario, and maintains an internal clipboard of its own so that text can be copied and pasted between SyntaxEditor instances or within the same SyntaxEditor control.

-}

 ## Customizing Text to be Cut or Copied

 Sometimes it is useful to be able to customize the text, or objects, to be cut or copied.
-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event that fires before text is cut or copied to the clipboard, and also before a drag occurs (see the [Drag and Drop](drag-drop.md) topic for additional details).
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event that is raised before text is cut or copied to the clipboard, and also before a drag occurs (see the [Drag and Drop](drag-drop.md) topic for additional details).

 In its event arguments, it passes the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) that is to be copied as well as the type of operation that will be performed.
-When the event fires, the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) has already been initialized with @if (winrt) {a `StandardDataFormats.Text` entry}@if (wpf winforms) {`DataFormats.UnicodeText` and `DataFormats.Text` entries} based on the current selection in the editor.
+When the event is raised, the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) has already been initialized with @if (winrt) {a `StandardDataFormats.Text` entry}@if (wpf winforms) {`DataFormats.UnicodeText` and `DataFormats.Text` entries} based on the current selection in the editor.
 The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) can be modified to customize what is sent to the clipboard.

-@if (wpf) {

-> [!NOTE]
-> The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) interface is used instead of `IDataObject` partially because `IDataObject` will throw a security exception in most XBAP applications.
-[IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) is designed to use many of the same method signatures that `IDataObject` does and provides a consistent API across our supported platforms.

-}

-@if (winforms) {
+@if (wpf winforms) {

 > [!NOTE]
 > The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) interface is used instead of `IDataObject`.
 [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) is designed to use many of the same method signatures that `IDataObject` does and provides a consistent API across our supported platforms.